sharekey/meteor-vite/README.md

 - Minimal migration steps for existing Meteor projects
 - Handles lazy-loaded Meteor packages & automatic code splitting for dynamic imports
-- Modernizes your client bundle's build process, giving you more flexibility by tapping into the Vite plugin ecosystem.
+- Bring in all your favourite Vite plugins and use them together with your Meteor project.
-- Simplifies a lot of the setup for things like CSS preprocessors and UI frameworks
+- Simplifies a lot of the setup for things like CSS preprocessors and UI frameworks.

 ## Starter templates
   - [**Vue 3**](https://vuejs.org/)